jacksondieter/my-store-frontend/README.md

 This is an e-commerce website – an application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

+## Getting Started
+To get started, clone this repo and run `yarn` in your terminal at the project root.

 ## Development server

 Run `yarn start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.